qbism/q2tools-220/README.md

 # Instructions:

 qbsp3
-*   v220 support- for Trenchbroom, duplicate or modify the Q2 gametype and change the format to the V-word and add "mapversion" "220" to worldspawn.
+*   v220 support- for Trenchbroom, duplicate or modify the Q2 gametype and change the format to valve and add "mapversion" "220" to worldspawn.
 JACK does this automatically when saving to v220.

 qvis3
 *   works the same as always